SteveOv/debingest/README.md

     - a 1024 bin interpolated phase-folded light-curve is derived from this
     - this is passed to a Machine-Learning model for system parameter estimation
     - if `--plot-fold` both folded light-curves are plotted to a png
+  - any configured `polies` instructions are generated
+  - the `--trim-clip` ranges are applied - removing excess data from the LC
+    - if `--plot-lc` a second "_trimmed" light-curve is plotted to a png
-  - the filtered light-curve magnitude data is written to a JKTEBOP dat file
+  - the filtered & trimmed LC magnitude data is written to a JKTEBOP dat file
   - the estimated system parameters are used to write a JKTEBOP _task 3_ in file
     - any overrides from the fitting_params are applied
-    - this includes the appropriate poly instructions for the data's time range
+    - any polies generated above are appended